Why is it important to have colour blindness properly diagnosed?

-This test is the most widely used for testing for red-green colour vision deficiency and contains 38 plates of circles created by irregular coloured dots in two or more colours.
+The Ishihara test is the most widely used for testing for red-green colour vision deficiency and contains 38 plates of circles created by irregular coloured dots in two or more colours.
 The plates will be put in front of you and you will be asked what number you can see on the plate.
 Some plates contain information which people with normal colour vision can see whilst others contain information that only people with colour blindness can see.
 If you make a certain number of errors you will be diagnosed with colour blindness.
 Special Plate tests have been devised to diagnose young children who are not old enough to identify numbers.
 An example of Ishihara plates is shown in these extracts from Colorblind World.

 To see the entire document go to www.neitzvision.com

 More sophisticated tests are also widely used to ascertain whether someone with a colour vision deficiency would be suitable for certain occupations.
-A Lantern test is one such test which is used to identify people not suitable to work as train drivers or in marine and aviation jobs or other occupations where the work requires the ability to accurately reading the colours of lights for safety reasons.
+A Lantern test, for example, is used to identify people not suitable to work as train drivers or in marine and aviation jobs or other occupations where the work requires the ability to accurately reading the colours of lights for safety reasons.

-At www.colorvisiontesting.com you can find an initial ‘test’ for colour blindness on the screen. www.toledo-bend.com/colorblind/Ishihara.asp also shows some Ishihara plates tests for online ‘testing’.
-Please note that these online ‘tests’ are for initial screening purposes only, should not be relied upon and will not give an accurate formal diagnosis .
-If you suspect that you or your child might be colour blind please seek professional help from an optician.
+At www.colorvisiontesting.com you can find an initial ‘test’ for colour blindness on the screen.
+Please note that these online ‘tests’ are for initial screening purposes only, should not be relied upon and will not give an accurate formal diagnosis.
+If you suspect that you or your child might be colour blind please seek professional help from an optometrist.